 Recent clarification to cryptocurrency law in Portugal

-The legal status of cryptocurrency in Portugal was clarified in a statement by the Portuguese tax authorities (Autoridade Tributária e Aduaneira) given to a company that is planning to begin mining bitcoins in the country.
-The statement, which was subsequently published in the Journal de Negocios reaffirms that cryptocurrency should be treated the same as any other currency in Portugal.
+The legal status of cryptocurrency in Portugal was clarified in a statement by the Portuguese tax authorities (Autoridade Tributária e Aduaneira) given to a company that is planning to begin mining Bitcoins in the country (A Portugal crypto company).
+The statement, which was subsequently published in the Journal de Negocios, reaffirms that cryptocurrency should be treated the same as any other currency in Portugal.